visual-topology/hyrrokkin/docs_src/docs/index.md

 | set_status_error(msg)   | sets the status as ERROR accompanied by message `msg`         |
 | clear_status()          | clears the status associated with this node                   |

-### Node lifecycle - the `reset_run`, `connections_changed` and `close` methods.
+### Node lifecycle - the `load`, `reset_run`, `run` and `close` methods.

-The `NumberDisplayNode` implements some code to collect input values and report thm to any connected clients.
+The `NumberDisplayNode` implements some code to collect input values and report them to any connected clients.

-When a topology is loaded, or when any upstream node in the topology is re-run, the node's inputs will be collected and its run method will be called.
+When a topology is loaded, or when any upstream node in the topology is re-run, the node will be constructed and its `load` method, if implemented, will be called.

+As the topology is executed, the node's inputs will be collected and its `run` method will be called.
 But, before this happens, the node's `reset_run` method will be called, if it is implemented.
 A node can implement this method to inform any clients that the node's current results are invalid and the node will soon be re-run.

 ``` py
 --8<-- "../src/hyrrokkin/example_packages/numbergraph/nodes/number_display_node.py"